strongverify/strongverify-php/README.md

 Tests
 -----

 We provide unit tests as part of the package.
 This may be used to verify successful installation.
-From the pacakge install directory (usually something like `vendor/strongverify/strongverify-php`)  you may run:
+From the package install directory (usually something like `vendor/strongverify/strongverify-php`)  you may run:
 ```
 vendor/bin/phpunit ./tests
 ```